jtha/job-search/docs/01_lead_generation_system.md

 ## Overview

-The Lead Generation System is a sophisticated web scraping solution designed to automatically discover and collect job postings from LinkedIn.
-It serves as the foundation of the job search automation pipeline, providing high-quality job leads for further analysis and assessment.
+The Lead Generation System automates job posting discovery and collection from LinkedIn.
+It provides the foundation for the job search automation pipeline by collecting job leads for analysis and assessment.

 ## System Architecture